Meet Our Team

 Ella Feathers

-Ella Feathers is a senior in the Science-Communication dual degree program where she is pursuing Bachelors degrees in Economics and Environmental Studies and a Masters degree in Journalism.
-At UNC, she serves as the Undergraduate Student Government Co-Director of Environmental Affairs for and the student representative to the Town of Chapel Hill Environmental Stewardship Advisory Board.
+Ella Feathers is a student in the Science-Communication dual degree program where she earned Bachelors degrees in Economics and Environmental Studies and is pursuing a Master’s degree in Journalism.
+At UNC, she served as the Undergraduate Student Government Co-Director of Environmental Affairs for and the student representative to the Town of Chapel Hill Environmental Stewardship Advisory Board.
 Ella is passionate about finding creative and innovative ways to communicate sustainability actions and solutions.

 Julia Cardwell